 What’s the most important factor a borrower should consider when approaching a lender?

-It’s really important to think about what questions lenders are going to ask before you approach them.
-Lenders are going to be really interested in who you are and who else is involved in the development.
+It’s important to think about what questions lenders are going to ask before you approach them - they're going to be really interested in who you are and who else is involved in the development.

 There’s loads of information in the public domain, for example the planning, the survey, the tenants and the target market, so you need to be armed and ready with all of that when you’re approaching anyone about potential finance.

 The other point on this is about timing.
-Alternative lenders can perform quickly – pre-Covid we could do first approach to drawdown in about four weeks, the average is about six weeks.
-And this all depends on the lawyers and valuers performing within those timeframes as well.
+Alternative lenders can perform quickly: pre-Covid we could do first approach to drawdown in about four weeks, the average is about six weeks.
+This also depends on the lawyers and valuers performing within those timeframes too.